-The NZD short term revolving bank loan facility that was granted to a subsidiary in New Zealand was secured by a charge over certain fixed deposits of the Company (Note 14).
-The loan bears interest at 0.9% per annum above the bank's cost of funds.
-The effective interest rate ranged between 5.04% to 6.88% (2022: 1.68% to 5.32%) per annum.
+The NZD short-term revolving bank loan facility granted to a subsidiary in New Zealand is secured by a charge over certain fixed deposits of the Company (Note 14).
+The loans bear interest at 0.9% per annum above the bank's cost of funds.
+The effective interest rate ranged between 5.55% to 6.88% (2023: 5.04% to 6.88%) per annum.
 Interest is repriced at an interval of between one to three months.